Mary Grace Quackenbos: Peonage

 During the early years of the People's Law Firm, Quackenbos was approached by several clients that wanted assistance finding relatives or friends that had gone South and then disappeared completely.
 Upon investigation she discovered rampant peonage in turpentine camps in the South, as well as a network of agents that operated in New York City to lure workers to the southern camps.

 Quackenbos traveled south at great personal risk to investigate the conditions in the camps.
 She once disguised herself as an old native woman selling scissors to enter a camp; at another she slipped inside on wagons that carried supplies.
 She also posed as a magazine writer in order to gain access to the camps.

 After her first trip to the South investigating the camps in 1906, she returned with a fever but also 46 affidavits against actors in the peonage system.
 This prompted an investigation to be opened by the Department of Justice and a trip by Assistant Attorney General Charles Wells Russell through the South to investigate the charges.

 Due to these investigations the Department of Justice ultimately hired her as Special Assistant United States District Attorney for the Southern District of New York.
 That appointment was then extended to cover peonage matters throughout the country.
-She was the first woman to attain a senior position in the Department of Justice.
+She was the first woman to attain such a position in the Department of Justice.

 As part of her investigations into peonism while at the Department of Justice she traveled extensively abroad, to the Holy Land, Egypt, Turkey, Greece, Germany and Italy – investigating the systems by which immigrants were lured into peonism.
 She became one of the first to make public the organized attempts to entice foreigners to America and into peonism.